Connect with us

 A/V Receivers & Preamp/Processors

-While soundbars have come a long way, nothing beats a good Audio/Video receiver (AVR) with a discrete set of surround sound speakers for a truly immersive surround sound experience at home.
-You’ll get more of everything: more inputs, more features, more flexibility and usually better sound to boot.
-Yes, it will take you a bit more time (and a roll of speaker wire) to set up, compared to a soundbar, and you’ll have to pair the receiver with a nice set of passive speakers and usually a powered subwoofer (or two), but the sonic rewards you’ll get will be well worth the effort.
+While soundbars have come a long way over the years, nothing beats a good Audio/Video receiver (AVR) with a discrete set of surround sound speakers for a truly immersive and cinematic surround sound experience at home.
+Buyers of modern audio/video receivers get more of everything: more inputs, more features, more flexibility and usually better sound to boot.
+Yes, it will take you a bit more time (and a roll of speaker wire) to set up, compared to a soundbar.
+You’ll also need to pair the receiver with a set of passive speakers for surround sound and usually a powered subwoofer (or two) as well, but the sonic rewards you’ll get will be well worth the effort.

-The Denon AVR-S760H (available on Amazon and reviewed here) includes all of the features a burgeoning music and movie lover or budget-minded audiophile might crave including Dolby Atmos (5.1.2), DTS:X, six HDMI ports, network streaming and even a turntable input.
-It includes a reasonably powerful seven channel amplifier (75 Watts/Channel) which can power a Dolby Atmos 5.1.2 speaker system or do a standard 5.1-channel surround system in the main room plus provide power to second zone or room.
+The Denon AVR-S770H (available on Amazon) includes all of the features a burgeoning music and movie lover or budget-minded audiophile might crave including Dolby Atmos (5.1.2), DTS:X, six HDMI ports, network streaming and even a turntable input.
+It includes a reasonably powerful seven channel amplifier (75 Watts/Channel) which is capable of powering a Dolby Atmos 5.1.2-channel speaker system in a small to medium sized living room or home theater.

-The receiver also includes support for Denon’s multi-room music platform and app (HEOS) so if you’re thinking about putting speakers in multiple rooms, and don’t already have a Sonos system or something comparable, this is something to consider.
+Like the 760H, the AVR-S770H includes support for Denon’s HEOS multi-room music platform and app, so if you’re thinking about putting speakers in multiple rooms, and don’t already have a Sonos system or something comparable, Denon’s HEOS is something to consider.

-The Denon AVR-S760H covers all the bases for a solid entry-level home theater receiver.
+The Denon AVR-S770H covers all the bases for a solid entry-level immersive home theater receiver.

 The Denon receiver is compatible with the top three voice assistant/home control platforms: Amazon Alexa, Google Assistant and Apple Siri.
 You’ll find Audyssey MultEQ on board for automated speaker level calibration.